-Physical Abuse Includes: Assault, hitting, slapping, pushing, misuse of medication, restraint, inappropriate physical sanctions.
-Domestic abuse Psychological, physical, sexual, financial, emotional abuse, coercive control, so called "honour based" violence Sexual abuse Rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography, or witnessing sexual acts, indecent exposure, sexual assault, sexual acts to which the adult has not consented or was pressured into consenting.
-Psychological abuse Emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, cyber bullying, isolation, unreasonable and unjustified withdrawal of services or supportive networks.
-Financial or material Theft, fraud, internet scamming, coercion in relation to an adult's financial affairs abuse or arrangements, including in connection with wills, property, inheritance or financial transactions, the misuse or misappropriation of property, possessions or benefits.
-Modern slavery Slavery, human trafficking, forced labour and domestic servitude, traffickers and slave masters using whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
-Discriminatory abuse Harassment, slurs or similar treatment because of race, gender and gender identity, age, disability, sexual orientation; and religion.
-Organisational abuse Neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-Neglect and acts of Ignoring medical, emotional or physical care needs; failure to provide access to omission appropriate health care and support or educational services; and the withholding of the necessities of life, such as medication, adequate nutrition and heating Self-neglect This covers a range of behaviour neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.
-It should be noted that self-neglect may not prompt a section 42 enquiry.
-An assessment should be made on a case by case basis.
-A decision on whether a response is required under safeguarding will depend on the adult's ability to protect themselves by controlling their own behaviour.
-There may come a point when they are no longer able to do this, without external support.
+hological, physical, sexual, financial, emotional abuse, coercive control, so ad "honour based" violence e, indecent exposure, sexual harassment, inappropriate looking or touching, al teasing or innuendo, sexual photography, subjection to pornography, or essing sexual acts, indecent exposure, sexual assault, sexual acts to which the t has not consented or was pressured into consenting. tional abuse, threats of harm or abandonment, deprivation of contact, iliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, er bullying, isolation, unreasonable and unjustified withdrawal of services or al teasing or innuendo, sexual photography, subjection to pornography, or essing sexual acts, indecent exposure, sexual assault, sexual acts to which the t has not consented or was pressured into consenting. tional abuse, threats of harm or abandonment, deprivation of contact, iliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, iliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, portive networks. t, fraud, internet scamming, coercion in relation to an adult's financial affairs trangements, including in connection with wills, property, inheritance or ncial transactions, the misuse or misappropriation of property, possessions or efits. ery, human trafficking, forced labour and domestic servitude, traffickers and e masters using whatever means they have at their disposal to coerce, deceive force individuals into a life of abuse, servitude and inhumane treatment. issment, slurs or similar treatment because of race, gender and gender tity, age, disability, sexual orientation; and religion. ect and poor care practice within an institution or specific care setting such as spital or care home, for example, or in relation to care provided in one's own e. ring medical, emotional or physical care needs; failure to provide access to opriate health care and support or educational services; and the withholding ne necessities of life, such as medication, adequate nutrition and heating covers a range of behaviour neglecting to care for one's personal hygiene, th or surroundings and includes behaviour such as hoarding.
+It should be d that self-neglect may not prompt a section 42 enquiry.
+An assessment Ild be made on a case by case basis.
+A decision on whether a response is